eMMaDevelopment/pushmq/README.md

+# OWNERSHIP / LICENSE

+This is the original work of the module in npm: https://www.npmjs.org/package/pushmq This is not my work.
+It is just a copy with some modifications.

 # pushmq

 transparently handle push notifications across multiple services (apns,gcm), backed by a queue (rabbitmq, more to come).

 ## Usage